Versatile Bio Sensor Guide: Electrodermal Activity Sensor (EDA / GSR)

 Output data

-To calculate GSR resistance in ohms (RGSR), use the following formula, where (V analog) is the µV value reported by the Versatile Bio on the channel the EDA sensor is set up on:
+To calculate GSR resistance in ohms (RGSR), use the following formula, where V analog corresponds to the converted voltage value (in V) from the Versatile Bio analog channel where the EDA sensor is set up:

 Eda Gsr Formula 1